clux/facemaulers/pcs/faey.md

 they will find them after the arena (if they survive it)
 Entourage: Horned Devil, Chain Devil, High Level Thiefling zegash

+Presumably his consciousness was in a mycelium network atm.

+## Death in Shadowfell
+Reborn as a silver deer fawn in faeywild.

 ## Zegash
 Blue Abishai.
 Might try to blackmail.
 Could also give them a Greater Dimension Door, which would forfeit the match.